ant-research/StructuredLM_RTDT/README.md

 # R2D2

 This is the official code for paper titled "R2D2: Recursive Transformer based on Differentiable Tree for Interpretable Hierarchical Language Modeling".
+The current repo is refactored from the original version used in the paper.
+If meet any issue, please feel free to feedback.

 ## Data